Z80 instruction set: IX and IY overrides

 The index registers, IX and IY, were intended as flexible 16-bit pointers, enhancing the ability to manipulate memory, stack frames, and data structures.
 Officially, they were treated as 16-bit only.
 In reality, they were implemented as a pair of 8-bit registers in the same fashion as the HL register, which is accessible either as 16 bits or separately as the high and low registers.
 The binary opcodes were identical, but preceded by a new opcode prefix.

+Undocumented uses of IX/IY

-Zilog published the opcodes and related mnemonics for the intended functions, but did not document the fact that every opcode that allowed manipulation of the HL register was equally valid for the 8-bit portions of the IX and IY registers.
-For example, the opcode 26h followed by an immediate byte value forms the instruction LD H,n.
+Zilog published the opcodes and related mnemonics for the intended functions, but did not document the fact that every opcode that allowed manipulation of the HL register was equally valid for the 8-bit halves of the IX and IY registers.
+For example, opcode 26h followed by an immediate byte value forms the instruction LD H,n.
 It will load the n immediate value into the H register.
 Preceding this two-byte instruction with the IX register's opcode prefix, DD, would instead result in the most significant 8 bits of the IX register being loaded with that same value.
 A notable exception to this would be instructions similar to LD H,(IX+d) which make use of both the HL and IX or IY registers in the same instruction.
 In this case the DD prefix is only applied to the (IX+d) portion of the instruction.

+Accessing the IX/IY halves can speed some operations.
+To load DE into IX using official instructions, one could use PUSH DE and POP IX, taking 25 cycles.
+Using the half-load feature, the same could be coded as LD IXL,E and LD IXH,D, saving 9 cycles but taking an extra byte.

-The halves of the IX and IY registers could also hold operands for 8-bit arithmetic, logical, and compare instructions, sparing the regular 8-bit registers for other use.
+The IX and IY halves can also hold operands for 8-bit arithmetic, logical, and compare instructions, sparing the regular 8-bit registers for other use.
+Any IX/IY half can be incremented or decremented or loaded to or from any 8-bit register except H or L.

+Instruction synonyms

+The Z80 expands the 8080 instruction set and makes it more orthogonal.
+A byproduct of this is there are certain instruction functions that map to two different instruction encodings.
+In a few cases there is an 8080 instruction coding that is smaller and faster than the orthogonal Z80 encoding.
+Some examples: